yoasif/yoasif.github.io/_posts/2024-10-16-google-is-killing-uBlock-origin-no-chromium-browser-is-safe.markdown

 ## Background

 Let’s catch you up quickly.
-Back in 2019, Google announced that they wanted to [weaken ad blockers](https://security.googleblog.com/2019/06/improving-security-and-privacy-for.html) to make them safer for users, in their new extension standard, "MV3" (the previous version was known as *MV2*).
+Back in 2019, Google announced that they wanted to [weaken ad blockers](https://security.googleblog.com/2019/06/improving-security-and-privacy-for.html) to make them safer for users, as part of their new extension format, "MV3" (the previous version was known as *MV2*).
 Commentators pointed out that the [security arguments weren’t true](https://www.eff.org/deeplinks/2019/07/googles-plans-chrome-extensions-wont-really-help-security), and users and developers of uBlock Origin (the best content blocker even then) began [discussing the implications](https://github.com/uBlockOrigin/uBlock-issues/issues/338#issuecomment-452843669) of Google’s proposal.

 Raymond Hill, the primary developer of uBlock Origin quickly began to engage [^3] with Google on the proposed design, pointing out how it weakens the *very* popular extension.
 In 2021, Google announced their deprecation timeline for MV2,[^4], with powerful content blockers scheduled to be deprecated in Chrome by June of 2023.
 A year later, Google announced [updated timelines](https://developer.chrome.com/blog/more-mv2-transition/) for deprecation, to January of 2024.

 Raymond began a [two week marathon coding session](https://github.com/uBlockOrigin/uBlock-issues/issues/338#issuecomment-1253893421) to build an extension that would work within Google’s less-effective extension model: [uBO Lite](https://github.com/uBlockOrigin/uBOL-home).

 Late last year, Google had announced that they were [resuming the transition to Manifest V3](https://developer.chrome.com/blog/resuming-the-transition-to-mv3), with a new end date for MV2 support for enterprises of June 2025.
-The Chrome Web Store was supposed to disallow installation of MV2 extensions as early as June 2024.
+The Chrome Web Store was slated to disallow installation of MV2 extensions as early as June 2024.

-This week, we saw that Google is making good on their promises, adding warnings to their Chrome Web Store for listings of MV2 extensions.
+This week, we saw that Google is making good on their promises, adding warnings to the Chrome Web Store for listings of MV2 extensions, including uBlock Origin.
 This is the beginning of the end for powerful extension-based content blockers in Chromium browsers.

 ## Chromium Browsers Are Affected